commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 To this end, a natural product library from ApexBio ([DiscoveryProbe™ Natural Product Library](https://www.apexbt.com/discoveryprobetm-natural-product-library.html)), comprising 550 compounds, was selected.
 An accompanying Excel file containing key chemical properties was provided.
 Before using this library for our analyses and mixture preparation, we first verified the accuracy of the provided data, an essential step for reliable downstream work.
 In metabolomics, precise knowledge of molecular properties such as exact mass, SMILES, and other associated chemical data is crucial, as molecule detection and identification rely heavily on these parameters.

 ## Material and methods

+### Data cleaning with python

+--> Mentionner la classe et le code intéressant
+--> inclure les 3 csv
+--> inclure la plaque 3 qui a été choisie comme pilote

+Due to the significant amount of time required to clean our molecular data, and the notable inconsistencies in the associated chemical information, we only had time to analyze a single plate.
+This experiment therefore served as a pilot for the "fake extract project," allowing us to test the planned methodologies and dilutions, and refine them if necessary.

+For this purpose, a plate with accurate and reliable associated data was selected, here [plate number 3](https://github.com/commons-research/fake-extract-plate-3-mix/blob/31e0a5dc0a8b001220e97089405a5284476099be/plate_3_targets.csv), whose information proved to be correct.
+While a standard 96-well plate contains 88 molecules (with one column left empty), 89 molecules were analyzed in total, as picrotoxin is an equimolar mixture of two compounds.
+These molecules were first detected individually.
+Then, a mixture of the 89 molecules was created and designated as the "fake extract."

+### Dilutions and manipulations for single molecules and mixtures

 --> détailler les dilutions et les puits (A1, B2, ...)
 --> 2 transfert consécutifs avec la multipipette
 --> dilution 1 pour le mix
 --> dilution 2 pour les molécules individuelles

-### Data cleaning with python

---> Mentionner la classe et le code intéressant
---> inclure les 3 csv
---> inclure la plaque 3 qui a été choisie comme pilote

 ### Targeted mass spectrometry